ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

     5. Checks 24(Line 113)
     6. LocalIPAddress aaa.bbb.ccc.ddd(Line 131)  change to our machine IP address

-   **Once all the Configurations are done run the “freshclam.exe” and then run “clamd.exe”.**
+   **Once all the Configurations are done run the â€œfreshclam.exeâ€� and then run â€œclamd.exeâ€�.**
 **External hardware Driver:**
    This section covers the list of drivers required to communicate with the devices.
    - To integrate with Scanner, windows WIA libraries are used.
 So, the respective service should be running and also the scanner specific driver should be installed.